Super Bowl Parlay Picks: How to Build NFL Parlays, SGPs

 The process for building a Super Bowl parlay is the same as how to bet on parlays for any other game.
 By combining multiple wagers into one parlay slip, you increase your odds and potential payout.
 The risk, of course, is the entire bet is lost if one leg fails.

-The difference this time of year is the sheer volume of odds and available wagers among our best NFL parlay betting sites, which offer thousands of potential bets to string together into one parlay slip.
-That gives you plenty of options to put together an SGP based on what you expect to happen on Super Bowl Sunday.
+The difference each February is the sheer volume of odds and available wagers among our best NFL parlay betting sites, which offer thousands of potential bets to string together into one parlay slip.
+That gives you plenty of ways to put together a same-game parlay based on what you expect to happen on Super Bowl Sunday.

 Super Bowl parlay strategy